wingify/readme-central/docs/Integrations/fme-integration-segment.md

 ### 4. Initialize Segment and set up the `IntegrationCallback`:

-Initialize your `SegmentIntegration` instance and provide an implementation of the `IntegrationCallback` when initializing the FME SDK. `IntegrationCallback` is a mechanism that automatically forwards FME SDK events (like flag evaluations) to desired analytics platform for real-time tracking and analysis.
+Initialize your `SegmentIntegration` instance and provide an implementation of the `IntegrationCallback` when initializing the FME SDK. `IntegrationCallback` is a mechanism that automatically forwards FME SDK events (like flag evaluations) to the desired analytics platform for real-time tracking and analysis.
 Inside the `execute` method of the callback, check the properties to determine if it's a flag evaluation or an event tracking call and forward the data to your Segment instance.

 ```kotlin
 // Example Integration Callback Setup